BettercareHealth/bettercare/maternal-mental-health/0-2-copyright.md

 > We have taken every care to ensure that drug dosages and related medical advice in this book are accurate.
 However, drug dosages can change and are updated often, so always double-check dosages and procedures against a reliable, up-to-date formulary and the given drug‘s documentation before administering it.

-*Maternal Mental Health: A guide for healthcare workers*
+*Maternal Mental Health: A guide for health and social workers*

 First published in 2015 by [Bettercare](http://bettercare.co.za), a division of [Electric Book Works](http://www.electricbookworks.com).